python/cpython/Doc/library/shutil.rst

    Recursively move a file or directory to another location.

-   If the destination is on our current filesystem, then simply use rename.
+   If the destination is on the current filesystem, then simply use rename.
    Otherwise, copy src to the dst and then remove src.

 .. exception:: Error

-   This exception collects exceptions that raised during a mult-file operation.
+   This exception collects exceptions that raised during a multi-file operation.
 For :func:`copytree`, the exception argument is a list of 3-tuples (*srcname*, *dstname*, *exception*).